-The chief executive officer (CEO) is responsible for ongoing management and coordination of the company's operations with the care and to the extent necessary to perform these tasks in accordance with applicable legislation, the articles of association, the CEO's instructions and the board of directors' instructions and the state's ownership policy.
+Maria Håkansson (born 1970) has been CEO of Swedfund since 2018.
+The CEO is responsible for the ongoing management and coordination of the company's operations with the care and to the extent necessary to perform these tasks in accordance with applicable legislation, the articles of association, the CEO's instructions and the board of directors' instructions and the state's ownership policy.
 The CEO signs on behalf of the company's with regard to the ongoing administration of the company within the adopted budget.
-Decisions within the CEO's own decision-making remit are reported to the board of directors at the following board meeting.
-When a member of the management group signs on behalf of the company, this is also reported at the following board meeting.
-Orders for consultancy services with a value of up to SEK 200,000 may be placed by the heads of department without the CEO's approval.
-The CEO is not a member of the board of directors.
-Maria Håkansson was born in 1970 and took up the position of CEO in March 2018.
-Maria Håkansson has 20 years of experience within the telecom sector and has held a number of managerial positions within Ericsson.
-Before she became CEO of Swedfund, she served as Vice President Internet of Things (IoT) at Ericsson.
-Maria Håkansson has a degree in Business Administration, specialising in $financial \, control \, and \, reporting \, from \, Stockholm \, University.$
+Decisions within the CEO's own decision-making remit are reported to the board of directors at the next meeting.
+When a member of the management group signs on behalf of the company, this is also reported at the next meeting.